-Note: OK Geometry (Basic mode) offers much more: It is possible to make dynamic constructions, including implicit constructions and constructions based on optimisation, and study them.
+Note: OK Geometry (Basic mode) offers much more: it is possible to create dynamic constructions, including implicit constructions and constructions based on optimisation, and to study them.
 It is also possible to devise proof-like problems to be solved in the Easy mode.